BenKuhnhaeuser/GPID/README.md

 `chmod +x gpid parliament.R`

 ### Export path to directory containing scripts
-`export PATH=$PATH:</path/to/gpid/scripts>`
+`export PATH=$PATH:/path/to/gpid/scripts`
 This allows to execute the scripts from any location.

 Notes:
-- Change `</path/to/gpid/scripts>` to the actual path on your machine
+- Change `/path/to/gpid/scripts` to the actual path to the gpid scripts directory on your machine
 - This path will only be valid for the length of your session
-- Remember to omit the angle brackets, e.g. $PATH:/path/to/gpid/scripts
-- Do not include the script itself in the path

 ### Run pipeline
 Activate conda environment: